 The aside, however, was for a big announcement that Reid Hoffman has donated a seed fund of $1M for ‘The Oxford Foundry,’ a new initiative to support future student entrepreneurs from across Oxford.
 Hoffman has also agreed to be the senior advisor giving his time and advice to the initiative.

-He also managed to take few questions from the audience to talk about a wide range of other topics towards the end of his talk.
+He also managed to take a few questions from the audience to talk about a wide range of other topics towards the end of his talk.

 Interestingly, as a prolific venture capitalist, Hoffman was also asked about the current hot issue of Peter Thiel vs Gawker.
 With no surprises, Hoffman had a straightforward answer in support of Peter Thiel keeping the secrecy part of his involvement aside.